 Le gach miann 's gach beannachd dhut

 A bit more than a fortnight before Easter 2012, I took on a young Cardigan boy.
 This, in itself, sounds unremarkable — five had come before him.
-The important distinction was that his predecessors had been chosen and officially owned by my beloved Sanna and I had only adopted four of them as legally my own after her death.
+The important distinction was that his predecessors had been chosen and officially owned by my beloved Sanna and I had only adopted three of them as legally my own after her death.
 But this one I took of my own accord, for myself: Kamu was my very first own dog.

 He was no longer a pup when he came to me and his life until then had not been the easiest possible.
 He didn't trust me right away — in fact he attempted to run away on the first night at my house, but his breeder found him and brought him back.
 Eventually, I earned his trust with considerable help from my gentle older Cardigan Rosti and my new love Minna, the start of whose travels by my side started soon after Kamu's arrival.